 What is OWASP?

-The OWASP Top 10 represents a broad consensus about what the most critical web application security flaws are.
+The list represents a broad consensus about what the most critical web application security flaws are.
 Project members include a variety of security experts from around the world who have shared their expertise to produce this list.

 - A list of the 10 Most Critical Web Application Security Risks